Behavioral Health Counseling

 Consider seeking help if you experience any of the following symptoms:

-- Your emotions are affecting your job, relationships, sleep, or eating habits
+- Notice your feelings are affecting your work, relationships, sleep, or eating

-- You want to make changes to your substance use
+- Want support to make changes to your alcohol or drug use

 Are you experiencing a mental health crisis?